Selenium is an umbrella project for a range of tools and libraries

 Although used primarily for front-end testing of websites,

-Selenium is at its core a browser user agent library.
+Selenium is, at its core, a browser user agent library.

 The interfaces are ubiquitous to their application,

-which encourages composition with other libraries to suit your purpose.
+encouraging composition with other libraries to suit your purpose.

 One interface to rule them all